 The idea of the street finds continuation in the museum’s interior: the exhibition spaces are connected by an internal walkway—a High Line of sorts—making it possible to experience the different works of art up close and from afar.

 Urban Nation is an initiative of the Stiftung Berliner Leben, a foundation founded by the Gewobag housing association in 2013.
-Under the direction of Yasha Young, the museum has gained a reputation as a platform for urban art that attracts artists and visitors from around the world.
+Under the direction of Yasha Young, the museum has gained a reputation as a platform for urban art that attract artists and visitors from around the world.